"I used to play sports. Then i realized that you could

 Pearson, a division of The Financial Times, has recently published Stocks Under Rocks; How to Uncover Overlooked, Profitable Market Opportunities.
 The book chronicles the Burkenroad Reports program and is filled with entertaining stories and important bits of investment wisdom we have learned over the past two decades.
 Writing the book was a fun project and allowed me to reminisce about tire-‐kicking, channel checking and number crunching with 4000 students while traveling through the deep-‐south in search of under-‐appreciated public companies.

-Our students at BURKENROAD REPORTS meet top management, visit company sites, and publish investment research reports on 40 "stocks under rocks" in Louisiana, Texas, Mississippi, Alabama, Georgia, and Florida.
-These in-depth research reports, video presentations, and conference registration information are available at www.burkenroad.org
+Our students at BURKENROAD REPORTS meet top management, visit company sites, and publish investment research reports on 40 stocks in Louisiana, Texas, Mississippi, Alabama, Georgia, and Florida.
+Since the inception of this academic program, hundreds of students have moved on to positions in investment related fields.
+These in-‐depth research reports, video presentations, and conference registration information are available at www.burkenroad.org .

 |SAVE THE DATE|

-Please join us for our 17th Annual BURKENROAD REPORTS
+Please join us for our 18th Annual BURKENROAD REPORTS

-Investment Conference on Friday, April 26, 2013,
+Investment Conference on Friday, April 25, 2014,

 Click here to register.